ajinkya-k/nsyr-matching-testing/README.md

 Repository with code for the matching, testing, and simulation studies for the NSYR sports participation study.
 Pre-analysis protocol is available on arXiv: [arXiv:2211.02104](https://arxiv.org/abs/2211.02104).

-## Usage
+## Matching

-To use the code given in this repository, three things are required:
+To use the matching code, three things are required:

 1. A dataframe with the covariates and the treatments.
 2. A list of the names of the treatment variables